Gamma234/TokenProcessor/TokenProcessor_v3.md

 ### \[Special Single Character]

-+ These characters below will be special in "STRING" and "CHAR".
++ These characters below will be special in contents of "STRING" and "CHAR".

 | Character | Description         |
 |:---------:| ------------------- |